 - 1 teaspoon minced rosemary

-Cook saffron lightly in a dry skillet until fragrant, 1-2 minutes.
+- Cook saffron lightly in a dry skillet until fragrant, 1-2 minutes.
 Let cool and transfer to a mortar and pestle.
 Add the black peppercorns and grind into a coarse powder.
-Wipe chicken dry and slide fingers under the skin of chicken breast and rub spices over and under the skin, and inside the cavity.
+Wipe the chicken dry slide your fingers under the skin of the chicken breast and rub spices over and under the skin and inside the cavity.
 Place rosemary and lemon slices under the skin and inside the cavity.
-Tie the legs together using butchers twine.
+Tie the legs together using butcher twine.

-Place the chicken in the pan in the center of the oven and listen and watch for it to start browning within 20 minutes.
+- Place the chicken in the pan in the center of the oven and listen and watch for it to start browning within 20 minutes.
 If it doesn’t, raise the temperature progressively until it does.
-The skin should blister, but if the chicken begins to char, or the fat is smoking, reduce temperature by 25 degrees.
-After about 30 minutes, turn the bird over — drying the bird and preheating the pan should keep the skin from sticking.
-Roast for another 10 to 20 minutes, depending on size, then flip back over to recrisp the breast skin, another 5 to 10 minutes.
+The skin should blister, but if the chicken begins to char, or the fat is smoking, reduce the temperature by 25 degrees.
+After about 30 minutes, turn the bird over—drying the bird and preheating the pan should keep the skin from sticking.
+Roast for another 10 to 20 minutes, depending on size, then flip back over to re-crisp the breast skin, for another 5 to 10 minutes.
 The chicken is done once an instant-read thermometer inserted into the thickest part of the thigh reads 165º, let rest for 10 minutes before carving.